ClaudiusB2003/ClaudiusB2003/README.md

 * 🌐 Enterprise Networking
 * 🛠️ Cisco Modeling Labs (CML)
 * 📡 Routing & Switching
-* 🤖 Ansible for Network Automation
+* 🤖 Python for Network Automation
 * 📚 Completing my apprenticeship as an IT Specialist for System Integration

 ## 🧰 Tech Stack